The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 And one of the biggest tips we can share is this:

-Get really good at telling your story to your target market!
+Get good at telling your story to your target market!

 It's your story that makes you who you are; it makes you unique.

-It's a loud, crazy world out there, with lots of people advertising, so when you are willing to reveal certain things about yourself and your story that most other people keep to themselves, you stand out.
+It's a loud, crazy world out there, with lots of people advertising, so you stand out when you are willing to reveal certain things about yourself and your story that most other people keep to themselves.

 They can't imagine those things for themselves.

-Everyone has their own pains, and everyone is touched by and can relate to your pains.
+Everyone has their pains, and everyone is touched by and can relate to your pains.

 Once you get good at putting your story into an ad, you can sell anything you want!